-- For credit institutions and investment firms: all the texts forming the " CRD " package1, as well as IFD/IFR 2 regulation which entered into force on 1 January 2022. - For asset management entities: AIFMD3 et UCITS4 regulations and related texts.
+- For credit institutions and investment firms: all the texts forming the " CRD " package, as well as IFD/IFR regulation. - For asset management entities: AIFMD3 et UCITS4regulations and related texts.

 This framework based on areas of activity is complemented by regulatory arrangements, in particular the French SRAB Law and the Volcker Rule applying to the market activities, the European MIFID Directive on financial instruments and the European SFDR Regulation related to the disclosure of information on sustainability risks in the financial services sector.